NEX-GDDP-CMIP6

 Strength Description

-Multiple emission scenarios The ensemble includes simulations driven by four different emission scenarios, which allows it to span a wide range of possible futures.
+Multiple emission scenarios Simulations driven by four different emission scenarios were processed to span a wide range of possible futures.

 Key Limitations of NEX-GDDP-CMIP6